hungrimind/sync_test/README.md

 # Sync Test

-Fun small project that will match test file location to their respective lib file
+Fun small project that will match test file location to their respective lib file.

-think of the following scenario:
+### Why Sync Test?

+Imagine this scenario:

-1. You have a lib/ file with the following path: `lib/src/utils/strings.dart` and a matching test file in `test/src/utils/strings_test.dart`.
+1. You have a lib/ file with the following path: `lib/utils/strings.dart` and a matching test file in `test/utils/strings_test.dart`.
-2. You now move the lib/ file from `lib/src/utils/strings.dart` to `lib/src/strings.dart`.
+2. You now move the lib/ file from `lib/utils/strings.dart` to `lib/strings.dart`.
 3. You now have a test file that is not matching the lib file anymore.

-The script is runnable to move the file to match the new location of the lib file.
+The script is runnable to move the test file to match the new location of the lib file.

 ## How to Install